Charles Devens: Postbellum

 He was a judge of the Massachusetts superior court, from 1867 to 1873, and was an associate justice of the Massachusetts Supreme Judicial Court from 1873 to 1877, and again from 1881 to 1891.
 From 1877 to 1881, he was Attorney General of the United States in the Cabinet of President Rutherford B. Hayes.
+Devens was a close friend to President Hayes and his family, and was a favorite of Washington society during his time in office.

 He was elected a member of the American Antiquarian Society in 1878.

 Charles Devens died of heart failure in Boston, Massachusetts in 1891, and is buried in Mount Auburn Cemetery in Cambridge, Massachusetts.

 Memorials

 In 1906, the city of Worcester, Massachusetts, erected an equestrian statue of Charles Devens in front of the former Worcester Court House, located on Court Hill.
 The statue was originally located on the front middle of the Courthouse area, it was later relocated to the front side.

 Camp Devens, later Fort Devens, was established in 1917 in the Massachusetts towns of Ayer, Harvard, Lancaster and Shirley, and named after the general.